xvh7419/ADA-Assignment-2/README.md

 Possible Changes:
 - Optimise code so it runs/looks better maybe.
 - Change the spider function so that Q3 can use it
+- Can remove the line which prints out how many links left to search if it's annoying.

 Q3
 - Functioning correctly.
 May be errors due to poor website HTML practice.